Conversation Design with Voxable: Chat Preview

 With Voxable’s chat preview, conversation designers can visualize how chat-based interactions will look to users or customers.
 When Voxable users start a project, they choose the appropriate channel for their project: Amazon Alexa, Google Assistant, Samsung Bixby, Custom Voice, or Chatbot.
 The preview mode for users who select “Chatbot” during their project creation is a chat preview.
 They can also change their project's channel after project creation by selecting the project settings icon in the header bar.

-From that point on, all users need to do is select the preview script icon and a chat preview appears to the right of the screen.
+From that point on, all users need to do is select the preview script button and a chat preview appears to the right of the screen.

 Our plan is to continue to expand Voxable’s preview mode functionality so users can experience the interaction natively on a smart speaker like Amazon Echo or Google Home Hub without needing a developer.
 Our long-term goal is to create a robust usability testing platform for users to run moderated and unmoderated Wizard-of-Oz tests.
 We look forward to continuing to find ways to support Voxable users’ processes and make it easier for teams to design better conversational AI experiences.

 Voxable simplifies the conversation design process for individuals and teams.
 We believe emphasizing the importance of conversation design and creating a platform to adequately support the process will lead to better conversational UX for everyone.
-Next, we’ll share more about Voxable’s contexts feature.
+Next, we’ll share more about the Voxable Design Assistant.
 In the meantime, sign up for the beta and help Voxable become the best conversation design platform for people building voice and chat apps.